FREQUENTLY ASKED QUESTIONS

 We understand the financial constraints that startups, business owners, and individuals face.
 However, our experience has shown that our clients have to be invested in the relationship with us or they tend not to value or follow our advice or they may not be ready for legal services.
 We provide limited pro bono services to qualifying nonprofit organizations and microenterprises through Communities Rise (formerly called Wayfind).

 Different legal matters call for different kinds of fee arrangements.
 For example, straightforward LLC formations and certain standard contracts may be undertaken on a fixed fee basis, but drafting a highly specialized sales contract, negotiating an executive employment agreement, or representing a party in arbitration or state or federal court litigation would require billing on a time basis.

 We will discuss all of these details with you if we mutually decide to work together.
 It is important to us that our clients are satisfied with both the quality of our work and the reasonableness of the fees we charge.
-Unfortunately, we do not accept any cases or matters on a contingency basis.
+We do not accept any matters on a contingency basis.

 Do I Have to Come to Your Office to Meet With an Attorney?

-UPDATE (MARCH 2020): Due to the coronavirus outbreak in Seattle, until further notice, we are currently conducting all meetings and consultations virtually.
+UPDATE (MARCH 2020-present): Due to the COVID-19 pandemic, until further notice, we are currently conducting all meetings and consultations virtually.